chrisburnell/chrisburnell.com/src/posts/articles/2022-10-19-moving-targets.md

 --------

-Just to get things moving, let’s *reuse* the styles we’ve from our `<mark>` elements for our `:target` selector, at least as a starting point:
+To get things moving, let’s *reuse* the styles we’ve from our `<mark>` elements for our `:target` selector, at least as a starting point:

 ```css
 mark,